 Addressing the Board of Education

 A Board meeting is a meeting in public and not a public meeting; therefore, participation by persons in the audience is designated at specific places on the agenda.
-When addressing the Board, individuals should give their name and address and, if representing a group, indicate the group represented.
+When addressing the Board, individuals should give their name and, if representing a group, indicate the group represented.
 The usual time limitation to speak is three minutes for each individual or delegation.

 The Board of Education encourages public participation during its regular meetings at the following places on the agenda:

 - The Board may need to refer questions to appropriate individuals for answers.
 Every attempt to obtain answers will be made within a reasonable period of time after the meeting date.
 No immediate action will be taken on an item introduced during this portion of the meeting, nor will personnel items be discussed in this format.
 The usual time limitation to speak is three minutes for each individual or delegation.

 - Please note that although the Board welcomes participation at its regular meetings, issues or inquiries that relate to specific situation should be dealt with by contacting the teacher or staff member directly involved.
 If a situation is not satisfactorily resolved at that level, the principal should be contacted.
 If still unresolved, the Superintendent should be contacted.
 If still unresolved, the issue may be brought to the Board for review.